Exported functions and types

 The returned model is of type PredictionStateSpace and contains the field sys with the system model, as well as covariance matrices and estimated Kalman gain for a Kalman filter.

-See also nonlinear_pem.
+See also structured_pem and nonlinear_pem.

 Extended help